 This region has recently become accessible to tourists now that new roads connect it to the rest of Bhutan.
 The Royal Manas National Park, the oldest park in Bhutan, lies in this region and is situated along the magnificent emerald Manas River.
-This park is known for its remarkable, diverse flora and fauna where more than 70% of Bhutan's bird species are found, three of which are critically endangered: white-bellied heron, white-rumped vulture and red-headed vulture.
-The number of species within the park includes 558 species of flora, 65 species of mammals, 60 species of fish, and 180 species of butterfly.
+This park is known for its remarkable, diverse flora and fauna where more than 70% of Bhutan's bird species are found, three of which are critically endangered: white-bellied heron, white-rumped vulture, and red-headed vulture.
+The number of species within the park includes 558 plant species, 65 mammal species, 60 fish species, and 180 butterfly species.
 You'll experience the dense towering mountains punctuated with rivers and small streams in extensive tropical monsoon forests, patches of natural grasslands, moist tropical forest, and dense oak forest.